Relative trace formulas and subconvexity estimates of L-functions for Hilbert modular forms: Introduction

 if $v\in \Sigma_\fin$, where $\cO$ is the maximal order of $F$ and $\cO_v$ its completion at $v$.
 The standard $L$-function $L(s,\pi)$ of $\pi \in \Pi_{\rm{cus}}(l,\fn)$ is defined to be the Euler product of local factors $L(s,\pi_v)$ over all places $v$ if $\Re(s)$ is sufficiently large.
 Recall that for a finite place $v$ not dividing the ideal $\fn$,

 where $q_v$ is the order of the residue field at $v$ and $q_v^{\pm \nu(\pi_{v})/2}$ is the Satake parameter of $\pi$ at $v$.
 We remark that the $L$-function in our sense is the completed one by the archimedean local factors $L(s,\pi_v)=\Gamma_\C(s+(l_v-1)/2)$ for $v\in \Sigma_\infty$, and the Euler product with all the gamma factors removed from $L(s,\pi)$ is denoted by $L_\fin(s,\pi)$.
 It is well known that $L(s,\pi)$, originally defined on a half-plane $\Re(s)\gg 0$, has a holomorphic continuation to the whole complex plane with the self-dual functional equation $L(s,\pi)=\epsilon(s,\pi)\,L(1-s,\pi)$.
 The central value $L_\fin(1/2,\pi)$ and its twist $L_\fin(1/2,\pi\otimes\eta)$ by a real valued idele class character $\eta$ of $F^\times$ have been studied extensively from several different points of view.
 For example, when the base field $F$ is $\Q$, Iwaniec and Sarnak \cite{IwaniecSarnak} announced a number of asymptotic formulas of the 1st and the 2nd moments of the central $L$-values $L_\fin(1/2,\pi\otimes\eta)$ for $\pi \in \Pi_{\rm{cus}}(l,\gn)$ twisted by the Hecke operators and by suitably designed mollifiers.
-Combining such asymptotic formulas, they proved no less than 50 percentage of the central $L$-values among those with the even sign of functional equation, as the weight $l$ (or the square free level $\fn$) is getting large, does not vanish in a quantitative sense; moreover, they claimed that the quantitative nonvanishing of more than 50 percentage of them eliminates the possibility of Landau-Siegel zero of the quadratic Dirichlet $L$-function $L(s,\eta)$.
+Combining such asymptotic formulas, they proved that among $L$-functions whose functional equation has even sign, 50 percent vanish at the central point in a quantitative sense as the weight $l$ (or the square-free level $\fn$) grows; moreover, they claimed that the quantitative nonvanishing of more than 50 percent of them eliminates the possibility of Landau-Siegel zero of the quadratic Dirichlet $L$-function $L(s,\eta)$.
 Among several twisted means of $L$-values considered in \cite{IwaniecSarnak}, one of the most basic means is